 Distributional Shift Towards Single Renters and Families without Children

-A distributional comparison of household type in 2016 and 2014 indicates some broader movements impacting the rental housing market.
+A distributional comparison of household types in 2014 and 2016 indicated some broader movements impacting the rental housing market.

-As shown below, small asset properties display a noticeable shift away from families with children, whose shares went down by 121 basis points (bps) between 2014 and 2016.
-This is a similar trend across the rental market, which reflects the recent slight uptick in home ownership rates.
+As shown below, small asset properties displayed a noticeable shift away from families with children, whose shares went down by 121 basis points (bps) between 2014 and 2016.
+This is a similar trend across the rental market, which reflects the recent slight uptick in homeownership rates.